Photo: Omar Lopez

 Thank you for your interest in volunteering!

-The generous contributions of volunteers enable us to achieve our mission to protect the diversity of nature and our quality of life.
-By bringing your skills, knowledge and passion to DSF, you allow us to achieve work that would otherwise be unattainable, see things from a fresh perspective, and further our work towards a healthy environment.
+By bringing your skills, knowledge and passion to the David Suzuki Foundation, you help us achieve outcomes that would otherwise be unattainable, see things from a fresh perspective and further our work finding solutions to create a sustainable Canada.

 Volunteers are the heart and soul of our Foundation.
-For volunteers, issues matter, as do community and the future.
-Their spirit, enthusiasm, and pride suffuse the Foundation.
-To me, this passion is the glue that binds people together, and makes tangible our shared values and hopes.
+Their spirit, enthusiasm and pride suffuse the Foundation.
+To me, this passion is the glue that binds people together and makes tangible our shared values and hopes.

 David Suzuki